AMIA bombing: Juan José Galeano's investigations

 Federal judge Juan José Galeano followed investigations concerning the "local connection", which included members of the Policía Bonaerense (Buenos Aires Provincial Police).
 He quickly arrested Carlos Telleldín, alleged to have provided the van used in the bombing, and some 20 officers from the Bonaerense.
 But a video broadcast on Argentine TV showed him offering Telleldín $400,000, in return for evidence, which led to Galeano's removal from the case in 2003, and his impeachment in August 2005.

 Judge Galeano had also issued warrants for the arrests of 12 Iranians, including Hade Soleimanpour, Iran's ambassador to Argentina in 1994.
 The latter was arrested in the UK on 21 August 2003, at the request of the Argentine authorities.
 He was later released because, according to the Home Office, there was not even enough evidence presented to make a prima facie case for the extradition to proceed.

 Judge Galeano also interviewed Abolghasem Mesbahi, aka "Witness C", an alleged former Iranian intelligence officer who reportedly said a former Argentine president accepted a $10 million payment from Tehran to block the investigation.
 Former President Carlos Menem denied the claims, but admitted he had a secret Swiss bank account following a report in The New York Times.
 Menem claimed in 2004 that the attack had been related to his support to the US during the First Gulf War and to his visit to Israel during his mandate.
 Abolghasem Mesbahi claimed to the Argentine court that Iran had planned the bombing, thinking the centre was a base for the Israeli secret service.

 On 2 September 2004, all suspects in the "local connection" (among whom members of the Buenos Aires police) of AMIA case were found to be not guilty.
 Five persons, including four policemen, were therefore acquitted because of lack of evidence.

 On 3 August 2005, Judge Galeano's impeachment was successful, and he was formally removed from his post as a federal judge for "serious" irregularities and his mishandling of the investigation.
-Argentine newspaper Clarín reports that charges will be pressed against him shortly.
 Judge Galeano has denied these allegations.

 In March 2005, Swiss judge Jacques Antenen, in charge of investigations concerning the murder of an Iranian dissident, re-opened the case concerning Iranian intelligence service bank accounts in Switzerland.
 The same account would have been used both for this assassination and for the alleged payment of ex-President Carlos Menem.
 Swiss Justice had already been notified of the existence of an account owned by the Red Spark Foundation (based in Liechtenstein), in which Ramón Hernández, former secretary of Carlos Menem, had authority to sign documents.
 Six million dollars would have been deposited in this account, although in some moment the exact amount was said to be of $10 million.

 In 2006, the Court of Cassation declared that the previous court had made a false version of the investigated acts in order to cover irresponsibilities.